 The course explores the role of the service and parts departments in today's automotive dealerships.
 In addition, issues regarding shop utilization and technician efficiency and productivity, effective labor rates and job descriptions will be covered.
-The importance of parts 344
+The importance of parts stocking and sales will also be examined.
+Students will investigate key metrics in each of these areas.

-Automotive Dealership Sales Strategies & Tactics
+GEB3651 (3.0 credit hours) Automotive Dealership Sales Strategies & Tactics